 It is difficult to predict what restrictions will be put in place, either on a local level or statewide, during this state of emergency.
 According to a memorandum prepared by the Office of Legislative Legal Services (OLLS), the Governor's emergency powers under the Colorado Constitution are limited; however, his statutory emergency powers are broader, and include the ability to procure certain supplies, quarantine people and property, and inform citizens on how to protect themselves to control an epidemic.
 The OLLS memorandum concerning the Governor's emergency powers can be found through the following link: https://bit.ly/2QKOFoG.

 On March 25, 2020, Governor Polis issued an Executive Order ordering Coloradans to stay at home whenever possible due to the presence of COVID-19 in the state.
-The original Executive Order went into effect on March 26, 2020, at 6:00 a.m. and was set to expire on April 11, 2020.
-On, April 6, 2020, Governor Polis issued another Executive Order extending the stay-at-home order until April 26, 2020, unless modified, rescinded, or extended further by Executive Order.
-On, April 26, 2020, Governor Polis issued an Executive Order entitled "Safer at Home" that allows many Coloradans to return to work while maintaining a sustainable level of social distancing.
-The safer at home order is in effect for 30 days from April 27, 2020.
+The original Executive Order went into effect on March 26, 2020, and was later extended until April 26, 2020.
+On April 26, 2020, Governor Polis issued an Executive Order entitled "Safer at Home" that allowed many Coloradans to return to work while maintaining a sustainable level of social distancing.
+The safer at home order was in effect for 30 days from April 27, 2020.
 On May 25, 2020, Governor Polis extended the safer at home order until June 1, 2020.
 On June 1, 2020, Governor Polis issued an Executive Order implementing a number of measures allowing many Coloradans to return to work and recreation in the great outdoors while maintaining a sustainable level of social distancing.
 This order was modified and extended on June 30, 2020, for an additional 30 days.
 Members of the public can stay abreast of the Governor's Executive Orders through the following website: https://www.colorado.gov/governor/2020-executive-orders and this LCS memo: http://leg.colorado.gov/publications/summary-governor%E2%80%99s-executiv....
-Additional information about the stay-at-home order can be found here: https://covid19.colorado.gov/stay-home-except-essential-needs
+Additional information about the stay-at-home order can be found here: https://covid19.colorado.gov/stay-home-except-essential-needs.

 Are there any updates on cures, vaccines, or clothes to wear that are inhabitable to the COVID 19 virus, chemicals that can be used to kill the virus, or lessons learned from Asia?